einride/prettier-config/README.md

 }
 ```

-Running `npm run format` or `yarn format` will format all your files according
+Running `yarn format` will format all your files according to the config
-to the config specified in `.prettierrc.js`.
+specified in `.prettierrc.js`.

-Running `npm run format-check` or `yarn format-check` will return exit code 1
+Running `yarn format-check` will return exit code 1 when there are formatting
-when there are formatting issues, which makes it a good fit for CI.
+issues, which makes it a good fit for CI.

 Add a `.prettierignore` file to ignore files from being formatted: